 Social engineering awareness is really important for employees because it helps keep the company and people safe from tricky cyberattacks.
 Imagine you have a big secret vault, and the bad guys try to trick your employees into giving away the vault’s key.
 If employees don’t know the tricks these bad guys use, they might accidentally give away the key, and all the secrets inside the vault could be stolen.

-Having this knowledge makes employees more confident and responsible, This is one of the must-haves in security awareness topics that can build a better defense for your company and its data.
+Having this knowledge makes employees more confident and responsible.
+This is one of the must-haves in security awareness topics that can build a better defense for your company and its data.

 11. Email Use and Repeated Passwords